Optimally Dense Packings for Fully Asymptotic Coxeter Tilings by Horoballs of Different Types: Horoball packings for totally asymptotic Coxeter honeycombs

-Due to symmetry considerations it is sufficient to consider the cases when one horoball extends from the "midpoint" of an edge until it touches the opposite side of the cell.
-Here we give an analogous argument as in the proof of Proposition 4.4.
-Assume that none of the horoballs covers a "midpoint".
+Due to symmetry considerations it is sufficient to restrict our attention to the family of cases in which the type of one horoball is varied between the following two limiting cases: passing through the ``midpoint" of an edge and touching the opposite facet of the cell.
+Here we give an analogous argument to that given in the proof of Proposition 4.4.
+Assume that none of the horoballs covers a ``midpoint".
 Then the packing density may be improved until at least one ball reaches a midpoint.
 Moreover, consider that point $I(x)$ is on edge $A_0A_3=E_0E_3$.
 This point is where the horoballs $B_i(x), \ (i=0,3)$ are tangent at point $I(x) \in A_0I(0)$.
 Then $x$ is the hyperbolic distance between $I(0)$ and $I(x)$, and it is analogous to the previous section.
 It is easy to see that we have to study two different cases to determine the optimal horoball arrangement: \begin{enumerate} \item $x \in [0,x_1]$, horoballs $B_3$ and $B_5$ touch horoballs $B_i$ $(i=1,2,3,4)$. \item $x \in [x_1,x_2]$, horoball $B_3$ touches horoballs $B_i$ $(i=1,2,3,4,5)$. \end{enumerate} In the {\bf first case} the function $V(x)$ can be computed by the following formula

-Similarly to the Lemma 4.3, we can prove the following Lemma: \begin{lemma}
+Similarly to the Lemma \ref{lemma1}, we can prove the following Lemma: \begin{lemma}

 and the maxima of function $V(x)$ are realized in points $I(0)$ and $I(x_1)$. \end{lemma}